Ed Lin: Biography

-Lin grew up in New York City.
+Lin was born and raised in New York City to a Taiwanese American family.
 He graduated from Columbia University with a Bachelor of Science degree in mining engineering around 1991, and was one class short of graduating with a Bachelor of Arts degree in Literature writing, which he wanted to obtain in order to go to Journalism school, an aspiration of his.

 In 2002, Lin married Cindy Cheung, an actress.
 They have one son and reside in Brooklyn.

 Novels

 Waylaid (2002), Lin's first novel is described as the story of a Taiwanese/Chinese American boy “struggling to grow up amidst the drudgery and sexual innuendo of his parents' sleazy motel on the Jersey Shore" and was a 2002 Booklist Editors' Choice in Fiction and also won a Members' Choice Award at the Asian American Literary Awards.
 The film adaptation directed by Michael Kang was titled The Motel and won the Humanitas Prize at the Sundance Film Festival, along with being nominated for a Best First Feature Independent Spirit Award.